mVaibhavPrakash/Java-Learning/file IO.md

 >> In **FileWriter** we have to provide additional line separator (\n) to write in new line.
 But in **BufferedWriter** we have a method newLine() to provide line separator.

-L2-03:55 When we had these two writers, What is the need of PrintWriter then?
+### When we had these two writers, What is the need of PrintWriter then?

-PrintWriter is the most enhanced writer.
+**PrintWriter** is the most enhanced writer.
 It overcomes the little limitations that we had with filewriter and bufferedWriter.

 For example,
 * We were allowed to write char, string types only with those writers.
     * What if we want to write data of different data types?

     **PrintWriter** allows us to do so.

     **PrintWriter** can communicate directly to file and also can communicate via any other writer..
     ```java
     PrintWriter pw = new PrintWriter("File.txt");